Options for Directionality of Magnetization

 On the other hand, isotropic magnets have equal magnetic properties in all directions.
 So it’s possible to magnetize these magnets in any direction.
 Isotropic magnets, also referred to as non-oriented magnets, are pressed, or cast, with no particular polarity and are magnetized later in the manufacturing process.
 While this process accommodates a broader range of magnetization options, the resulting magnet never reaches its maximum potential.
 One example of an isotropic magnet is bonded neodymium.

-Once a magnetized, a magnet’s directionality cannot be changed.
+Once magnetized, a magnet’s directionality cannot be changed.
 Likewise, once made, isotropic magnets cannot have their preferred direction changed.

 Conventional Magnetization Directionality